Skip to Content

 large fiddle leaf fig in a nursery

-Fiddle leaf fig tree vs. fiddle leaf fig bush
+Fiddle leaf fig tree vs. bush

-While browsing pics online—and browsing pics in this post—you may notice that fiddle leaf ficus can look quite different from one another.
+While browsing fiddle leaf figs, you may notice that the plants can look quite different from one another.
 Ficus lyrata can be referred to as a “fiddle leaf fig tree” or a “fiddle leaf fig bush.”
+These both refer to the same type of plant—a ficus lyrata.

+But ficus lyrata can be trained and pruned to grow as a tree that has a central trunk and branches that grow from the top of the trunk.
 This is likely the type you’ve seen pictures of.
-Its signature look is a tall, thin (sometimes braided) single trunk that comes out of the soil.
-It then has a beautiful bunch of leaves at the top.
+Its signature look is a tall, thin (sometimes braided) single trunk with a beautiful bunch of leaves at the top.

 On the other hand, a fiddle leaf fig bush refers to a form of the plant that has multiple trunks that grow from the base of the plant, rather than a central trunk.
 This form of the plant is typically smaller than the tree form and can be used to create a fuller, bushier plant.

 I have owned both forms of the plant, and both can be grown indoors as houseplants.
-The difference is mainly in the way they are pruned, trained and shaped to suit the desired form, whether it is a tree or bush.
+The difference is in the way they are pruned, trained, and shaped.
+I tend to prefer the tree-like form of the plant as I think it is a more striking look.

 trunks on a fiddle leaf fig bush